Almost disjoint families and some automorphic and injective properties of $\ell_\infty/c_0$: Preliminaries

 \subsection{General terminology and notation}

-If $A$ is a set by $1_A$ we denote its characteristic function defined on an implicitly given domain. $f|A$ denotes the restriction of a function $f$ to $A$ and $\ran(f)$ denotes the range of $f$.
-By simple function we mean a function assuming finitely many values.
+If $A$ is a set, by $1_A$ we denote its characteristic function defined on an implicitly given domain.
+If $f$ is a function, $f|A$ denotes the restriction of $f$ to $A$ and $\ran(f)$ denotes the range of $f$.
+By a~simple function, we mean a function that assumes finitely many values.